embedded-systems-i-spring-2019/lab-2-submission-raulmori/Part2/README.md

 # Raul Mori

-#Rmemeber that for (part2) we have to add a standard clock
+#Rmemeber that for (part2) we don't need a Clock-Divider, so we don't have to